Apply

 Criteria Not Considered

-• The applicant’s undergraduate, graduate, or law school grades or academic honors;
+• The applicant’s undergraduate, graduate, or law school grades or academic honors (any information regarding grades or honors, including Dean’s Scholar Prizes and Sears Prizes, will be redacted from application materials);

-• The applicant’s name (applicants’ names and contact information shall be redacted before materials are shared with the screening committee).
+• The applicant’s name (applicants’ names and contact information will be redacted before materials are shared with the screening committee).